4Lorean2/4Lorean2/README.md

 I am currently in the process of restructuring my GitHub profile.
 During this time, I am working on and reorganizing several projects.
 As a result, some repositories may be temporarily unavailable.

 Thank you for your understanding.
-I will have an updated and more organized profile ready for you soon.
+All projects will be available soon with updated TypeScript.

 Have a great day!